 Factors to consider when choosing a cosigner

-1. Credit history - You cosigner should have an acceptable credit history, i.e., they are able to make regular and timely payments on loans and also a good credit score as this is a reflection of past transactions of such similar situations.
+1. Credit history - You cosigner should have an acceptable credit history, i.e., they should be able to make regular and timely payments on loans and also have a good credit score as this is a reflection of past transactions of such similar situations.
 Along with this, the cosigner should also have a low debt-to-income ratio and a reliable source of income.

 2. Stability - Your cosigner’s job history should be stable and secured along with the amount of time that they’ve lived on their income.
 Their income should be sufficient to repay the loans you applied for, in the event the lenders approve of it.